JanHerca/urantiapedia/output/wikijs/en/article/Carl_Sarelius/BackPacking_From_Melbourne_To_Sydney.md

 Now a second dingo came from behind the tent and stopped in front of me.
 I know, one dingo is one thing, but two are unpredictable.
 He stared at me from only two arm lengths away and I stared back without a move.
 Whilst looking at his mate a few meters away, I could understand his thoughts.
 “Why run away — what about the food we could smell in the tent — shouldn't we go and get it?”
 When no answer from his mate, he decided to follow.
 I sat still, watching until they disappeared over the bank.
 I got out from the tent, selected a strong stick and put my smelly sandwiches in my pack.

 Opened the blade on my swiss pen knife, determined to fight off any intruder.
-This night — not much sleep — the lightest of noise called for attention and disturbed by $m y$ thoughts without answers.
+This night — not much sleep — the lightest of noise called for attention and disturbed by my thoughts without answers.
 The two dingoes — could they have been farm dogs?
 But no farms around — and they certainly looked like dingoes.

 _April 10 — Moruya Area_